 A Letter from Paige

 Woodworking gives me deep since of empowerment and accomplishment.
 It challenges my math brain, my problem solving brain and feeds my desire to create beautiful things.
 Often other woodworkers look puzzled the first time they see a feminine-presenting black woman buzzing about the shop with assurance and purpose.
 I smile and continue about my way knowing that I am expanding, or at least challenging, their views about who is a woodworker.

 For me this craft has developed into an intentional act of independence.
 It is evidence that I, as all women, can thrive in spaces society has deemed that are not for us.
 Woodworking is not new to women, but like so many other parts of history our contributions have been minimized and overshadowed.

 I did not start woodworking as a form of resistance.
 I did it because I was homesick living away from my family and making things with power tools was my form of feeling connected to them.
 It was healing.
 But now, understanding the craft’s underrepresentation, I view every piece I make as a step towards visibility for handmade furniture, women woodworkers and black women woodworkers.

 My work is inspired by shapes and patterns I discover living in American cities.
 Over the last decade, I have had the opportunity to live in Dallas, Memphis, Chicago and New York.
-My own unintentional great migration.
+My own unintentional 'Great Migration'.
 The viaducts throughout Chicago, that suspend the ‘L’ train, have wild criss-crossing beams that create dynamic geometric patterns.
-The row homes in Brooklyn are protected with metal gates that have mod and art-deco designs.
+The row homes in Brooklyn protected with metal gates, have mod and art-deco designs.
 The waffle iron pattern on the water holes, simply marked “city” are stunning in their own right.
 I pull from all these shapes when designing a piece.

 Paige O. Dotsy